dimanikulin/dimanikulin/PublishWhere1.md

 For more information on how to publish, please go [to](https://help.hackernoon.com/how-do-i-get-published).

 # hashnode
 [Hashnode](https://hashnode.com/) is a one-stop platform to start blogging as a developer.
-Start a blog.
-Share knowledge, attain creator independence, and grow your career.
+*Begin a blog, share knowledge, attain creator independence, and grow your career.*

-It has content editor like a WordPad.
+It has a content editor like WordPad.

-What I really liked in **hashnode** it has nice feature - checking for syntax in **Grammarly**
+What I really liked about **Hashnode** is its nice feature - checking for syntax in **Grammarly.**

-While editing it shows article stats:
+While editing, it shows article stats:

-**Word count**: 869 words
+**Word count:** 869 words
-**Paragraphs**: 27 paragraphs
+**Paragraphs:** 27 paragraphs
-**Read time**: 4 minutes
+**Read time:** 4 minutes

-For each story it provides a possibility to
+For each story, it provides the possibility to:

-- add a **Cover** - Main picture
+- Add a **Cover** - Main picture
-- add a **Subtitle** - Description
+- Add a **Subtitle** - Description
-- select **A BLOG** and **ARTICLE SLUG**
+- Select a **BLOG** and **ARTICLE SLUG**
-- add up to 5 tags
+- Add up to 5 tags
-- generate **TABLE OF CONTENTS**
+- Generate a **TABLE OF CONTENTS**
-- add **CUSTOM OG IMAGE**  - Upload an image to display when your article is embedded online or on social network feeds
+- Add a **CUSTOM OG IMAGE** - Upload an image to display when your article is embedded online or on social network feeds
-- fill up **SEO TITLE** - The "SEO Title" will be shown in place of your Title on search engine results pages, such as a Google search.
-SEO titles between 40 and 50 characters with commonly searched words have the best click-through-rates.
+- Fill up **SEO TITLE** - The "SEO Title" will be shown in place of your Title on search engine results pages, such as a Google search.
+SEO titles between 40 and 50 characters with commonly searched words have the best click-through rates.
-- fill up **SEO DESCRIPTION**, The SEO Description will be used in place of your Subtitle on search engine results pages.
-Good SEO descriptions utilize keywords, summarize the article and are between 140-156 characters long.
+- Fill up **SEO DESCRIPTION** - The SEO Description will be used in place of your Subtitle on search engine results pages.
+Good SEO descriptions utilize keywords, summarize the article, and are between 140-156 characters long.
-- say if **ARE YOU REPUBLISHING?** Change the canonical URL of this article to the original article
+- Indicate if **YOU ARE REPUBLISHING?** Change the canonical URL of this article to the original article.
-- schedule publication - Select a publishing date/time (Based on your local time zone)
+- Schedule publication - Select a publishing date/time (Based on your local time zone)
-- select PUBLISH ON A BACKDATE
+- Select **PUBLISH ON A BACKDATE**
-- disable comments - This will hide the comments section below your article.
+- Disable comments - This will hide the comments section below your article.
-- hide article from **HASHNODE FEED**, If you'd rather not have your article show up in Hashnode's feed that's displayed to our entire community
+- Hide the article from **HASHNODE FEED** - If you'd rather not have your article show up in Hashnode's feed that's displayed to our entire community.

-For more information on how to publish please go [to](https://support.hashnode.com/en/articles/6420682-writing-a-blog-post)
+For more information on how to publish, please go [to](https://support.hashnode.com/en/articles/6420682-writing-a-blog-post)

 # dev.to
 [dev.to](dev.to) - is a constructive and inclusive social network for software developers.